 Hantavirus Infection: Hantavirus occurs mainly among the wild rodent populations.
 Rats and mice have been implicated in outbreaks of the disease.
 Rodents shed the virus in their respiratory secretions, saliva, urine and feces.
 Transmission to humans is via inhalation of infectious aerosols.
 The disease is characterized by fever, headache, myalgia (muscle aches) and petechiae (rash) and other hemorrhagic symptoms including anemia and gastrointestinal bleeding.

-By far the greatest occupational risk to working with rodents and rabbits is allergic reaction or developing allergies.
+Animal allergens are the greatest occupational risk to working with animals.
 Those workers that have other allergies are at greater risk.
 Animal or animal products such as dander, hair, scales, fur, saliva and body waste, and urine in particular, contain powerful allergens that can cause both skin disorders and respiratory symptoms.
-The primary symptoms of an allergic reaction are nasal or eye symptoms, skin disorders, and asthma.
+Symptoms include sneezing, congestion, itchy, watery eyes, skin rash, and itching.
+Allergies to animals can take two or more years to develop and symptoms may not subside until months after ending contact with the animal.

 How to Protect Yourself

-• Wash your hands.
-The single most effective preventatives measure that can be taken is thorough, regular hand washing.
-Wash hands and arms after handling any animal.
-Never smoke, drink, or eat without washing your hands.
+- Wash your hands.
+The single most effective preventative measure that can be taken is thorough, regular hand washing.
+Wash hands and arms after working with animals.
+Never smoke, drink, or eat in the animal rooms or before washing your hands.

-• Wear gloves.
-When working with animals wear appropriate gloves for the task, and wash your hands after removing the gloves.
+- Wear Personal Protective equipment.
+When working with animals wear appropriate gloves for the task and wash your hands after removing the gloves.

-• Wear respiratory protection.
-Dust masks should be worn when there is a risk of aerosol transmission of a zoonotic agent or when there is a medical history of allergies.
-Fit testing of a respiratory can be done at Occupational Health Services.
+- Wear respiratory protection.
+Respiratory protection should be worn when there is a risk of aerosol transmission of a zoonotic agent or when there is a medical history of allergies.
+Fit testing of a respirator can be done at Occupational Health Services.

-• Wear other protective clothing.
-Coveralls should be available and worn when working in the field.
-Avoid handling wild rodents or rabbits while wearing street clothes.
+- Wear other protective clothing.
+Coveralls/gowns should be available and worn when needed.
+Avoid handling animals while wearing street clothes.
 Coveralls should be laundered separately at work.

-• Seek Medical Attention Promptly.
+- Seek Medical Attention Promptly.
 If you are injured on the job, promptly report the accident to your supervisor, even if it seems relatively minor.
-Minor cuts and abrasions should be immediately cleansed with antibacterial soap and then protected from exposure.
-All wild animal bites should receive medical care from Occupational Health Services.
+Minor cuts and abrasions should be immediately cleansed with antibacterial soap.
+For more serious injuries or if there are any question, employees should report to Occupational Health Services.

-• Tell your physician you work with wild rodents or rabbits.
-Whenever you are ill, even if you're not certain that the illness is work-related, always mention to your physician that you work with wild rodents or rabbits.
+- Tell your physician about your research.
+Whenever you are ill, even if you're not certain that the illness is work-related, always mention to your physician that you work with animals, be specific regarding the species.
 Many zoonotic diseases have flu-like symptoms and would not normally be suspected.
 Your physician needs this information to make an accurate diagnosis.
 Questions regarding personal human health should be answered by your physician.